mangelaccio/Webdata-GeoTravel/README.md

 Imports: Whoosh, urllib, folium, sqlite3, jinja2, flask, beautifulsoup, requests

 ### Executing
-*The webscrapper has already constructed the SQLite3 database, images were appended to the database*
+*The webscrapper constructed the SQLite3 database and has been included in this repository*
 ```sh
     ./flask_server.py
 ```